Thailand wakes to uncertainty, grief without King Bhumibol

 The king, the world's longest-reigning monarch, died in a Bangkok hospital on Thursday.
 He was 88.

-He had been in poor health for several years but his death has shocked the Southeast Asian nation of 67 million people and plunged it into mourning.
+He had been in poor health for several years but his death has shocked the Southeast Asian nation of 67 million people and plunged it into grief.

+The streets of Bangkok were busy as usual on Friday morning, 12 hours after news of the king's death was announced.
+Most people in the capital and in towns across the country dressed in black but shops opened for business.

+The cabinet declared a government holiday for mourning but the Stock Exchange of Thailand and other financial institutions opened as normal.

 Crown Prince Maha Vajiralongkorn is expected to be the new king but he does not command the same adoration that his father earned over a lifetime on the throne.